OOC9490/sei_project0/README.md

 - The use of html element classes for the application styles and certain logic checks
 - Players can switch tiles if they change their mind
 - Game progression is managed by the user (details below)
+- User interface manipulation and game logic files are kept separate from each other

 ## Playing the application
 1. Select the token you want to play with.
 (You can play with the computer if you check the radio button before choosing a token)